ramapriyan912001/tp/docs/UserGuide.md

 name as an argument.
 For the reasons behind this implementation, refer to our [FAQ](#4-faq)

 * Do not add any additional special characters when entering a command.
-For example, if you enter `deletegroup gn/Bali p/12345678` for a delete group command that is only meant to contain the special character `gn/`, AWE will take `Bali p/12345678` as the group name and raise an error informing the user of an invalid group name.
+For example, if you enter `deletegroup gn/Bali p/12345678` for a `deletegroup` command that is only meant to contain the special character `gn/`, AWE will take `Bali p/12345678` as the group name and raise an error informing the user of an invalid group name.

 <p align="center">